-BITS DESCRIPTION TYPE DEFAUL 31:18 RESERVE ED RO - 17:0 When the VLAN Cor the defaul other bits received vand priorit port VID and Priority port VID table is selected (PVIDnVLAN=1 of the mmand Register (SWE_VLAN_CMD)), bits 11:0 of to the total video of this field are reserved.
-These bits are used which without a VLAN tag or with a NULL VLAN ID.
-By one to the port of the ports is 0. ### Alues of 0 and FFFh should not be used since the port video of this field specify alt priority.
-All en a packet is default, the VID R/W Ob VLAN Da When the VLAN Cor ta VLAN IDs per the IEEE 802.3Q specification. ta VLAN table is selected (PVIDnVLAN=0 of the Swmmand Register (SWE_VLAN_CMD)), the bits for y as follows: vitch Engine m the VLAN BITS DESCRIPTION DEFAULT 17 Member Port 2 Indicates the configuration of Port 2 for this VLAN entry.
-1 = Member - Packets with a VID that matches this entry are allowed on ingress.
-The port is a member of the 0b broadcast domain on egress.
+BITS DESCRIPTION TYPE DEFAULT 31:18 RESERVE ED RO - 17:0 When the VLAN Cor the defaul other bits received v and priorit Null VID and Priority port VID table is selected (PVIDnVLAN=1 of the nmand Register (SWE_VLAN_CMD)), bits 11:0 of 1 t VID for the port and bits 14:12 specify the defau of this field are reserved.
+These bits are used wh without a VLAN tag or with a NULL VLAN ID.
+By o ty for all three ports is 0. /alues of 0 and FFFh should not be used since th /LAN IDs per the IEEE 802.3Q specification. his field specify It priority.
+All en a packet is default, the VID R/W Ob VLAN Co ta VLAN table is selected (PVIDnVLAN=0 of the Sw mmand Register (SWE_VLAN_CMD)), the bits for y as follows: vitch Engine m the VLAN BITS DESCRIPTION DEFAULT 17 Member Port 2 Indicates the configuration of Port 2 for this VLAN entry.
+Ob 1 = Member - Packets with a VID that matches this entry are allowed on ingress.
+The port is a member of the broadcast domain on egress.
 0 = Not a Member - Packets with a VID that matches this entry are filtered on ingress unless the Admit Non Member bit in the Switch Engine Admit Non Member Register (SWE_ADMT_N_MEMBER) is set for this port.
 The port is not a member of the broadcast domain on egress.
-16 Un-Tag Port 2 When this bit is set, packets received on Port 2 with a VID that matches this entry will have their tag removed when retransmitted by egress ports that are designated as Hybrid ports via the Buffer Manager Egress Port Type Register (BM_EGRSS_PORT_TYPE).
-0b 15 Member Port 1 See description for Member Port 2.
-0b 14 Un-Tag Port 1 See description for Un-Tag Port 2.
-0b 13 Member Port 0 (Host MAC) See description for Member Port 2.
-0b 12 Un-Tag Port 0 (Host MAC) See description for Un-Tag Port 2.
-0b 11:0 VID These bits specify the VLAN ID associated with this VLAN entry.
-To disable a VLAN entry, a value of 0 should be used.
+16 Un-Tag Port 2 When this bit is set, packets received on Port 2 with a VID that matches this entry will have their tag removed when re- transmitted by egress ports that are designated as Hybrid ports via the Buffer Manager Egress Port Type Register (BM_EGRSS_PORT_TYPE).
+Ob 15 Member Port 1 See description for Member Port 2.
+Ob 14 Un-Tag Port 1 See description for Un-Tag Port 2.
+Ob 13 Member Port 0 (Host MAC) See description for Member Port 2.
+Ob 12 Un-Tag Port 0 (Host MAC) See description for Un-Tag Port 2.
+Ob 11:0 VID These bits specify the VLAN ID associated with this VLAN entry.
+000h To disable a VLAN entry, a value of 0 should be used.
 Note: A value of 0 is considered a NULL VLAN and should not normally be used other than to disable a VLAN entry.
-000h Note: A value of 3FFh is considered reserved by IEEE 802.1Q and should not be used.
+Note: A value of 3FFh is considered reserved by IEEE 802.1Q and should not be used.